ffb-LANL/resonant-ultrasound/README.md

 10. The spectrum data is saved in files shown in "Spectrum file" indicator in Spectrum Recorder module.
 TDMS files can be opened in Labview, Origin v 9.2 and later, Excel. npTDMS phyton etc.

 ## Network settings:
-The default Red Pitaya image configured with static IP 192.168.1.100 for Ethernet port.
+The Resonant Ultrasound Spectroscopy Software client communicates with Red Pitaya using Ethernet connection.
+The network address for Red Pitaya could be configured in the Spectrum Recorder module.
+In default configuration Red Pitaya attempts to obtain IP address from the network using DHCP.
+If DHCP fails, the fall back static IP for Red Pitaya is 192.168.1.100, which is also the default Red Pitaya address in the Spectrum Recorder module.
+The default settings assume that Red Pitaya and host PC are connected to the same private subnet, e.g. 192.168.1.*/255.255.255.0

 The network settings can be changed by logging into Red Pitaya, e.g. using Putty, and editing /etc/dhcp/dhclient.conf, e.g. “vi /etc/dhcp/dhclient.conf”